- CALL 416.798.7050 OR 1.800.870.0926 FOR ANY SALES AND CUSTOMER SUPPORT INQUIRIES

 WHAT YOU NEED TO KNOW ABOUT BUNKER SAND

 Did you know choosing the right sand for a golf course can be a serious task?
 The sand chosen for bunkers can impact the playing quality, maintenance, style of construction and the architecture of the golf course.
 There are various factors that should be considered when choosing the perfect sand, and each component can have a major impact on the overall effect for the player.

-1. Size - The particle size of sand should fall between .25 and 1 mm.
+1. Size - The particle size of sand in a bunker should fall between .25 and 1 mm.
 Sand particles that are smaller than .05 mm should be kept at a minimum because they can cause the surface to crust.
 One also needs to take into consideration the sand used in the soil and grass surrounding the bunker.
 Sand from the bunker will get kicked up onto the green and around the bunker.
 If the sand is finer than that used in the soil, it may cause drainage problems.
 Sand that is too coarse or large in size should also be avoided since it can cause damage to mowing equipment.